mtikekar/nvim-send-to-term/README.md

 text to the terminal.
 The behaviour of the `s` operator closely matches vim's built-in `y` or `d` operators.

+For multiline text, some REPLs only receive the first line.
+To fix this, try `:SendPasteOn` in any buffer.

 ## To do

 1. Allow buffers/windows to have different target terminals.
 2. Add motions for IPython-style cell-blocks (e.g. send all code between two comments), function, indent-level, etc.
+3. Fix stuff in IPython: extra newlines, slowdown, etc.